6 of the Biggest Dental Myths

 This may be one of the more sensational myths, and we hear it a surprising amount in our office.
 A few years ago, a study conducted in Europe set off a frenzy of articles claiming that alcohol-based mouthwashes cause cancer.
 While there was some correlation found in this study, some important things to note are:

-The most conclusive finding of the study was that poorer oral hygiene and dental care was a factor in increased likelihood of oral cancers, thus reinforcing the importance of good oral hygiene habits!
+The most conclusive finding of the study was that poorer oral hygiene and dental care was a factor in the increased likelihood of oral cancers, thus reinforcing the importance of good oral hygiene habits!

 Everyone has to have their wisdom teeth taken out.